-- origin Vector (list) of uncertain parameter values around which deviations are restrained. - number_of_factors Natural number representing the dimensionality of the space to which the set projects. - psi Matrix with non-negative entries designating each uncertain parameter's contribution to each factor.
-Here, each row is associated with a separate uncertain parameter and each column with a separate factor. - beta Number in [0,1] representing the fraction of the independent factors that can simultaneously attain their extreme values.
-Setting 'beta = 0' will enforce that as many factors will be above 0 as there will be below 0 (i.e., "zero-net-alpha" model).
-Setting 'beta = 1' produces the hyper-rectangle [origin psi e, origin + psi e], where 'e' is the vector of ones.
+- origin ((N,) array_like) Uncertain parameter values around which deviations are restrained. - number_of_factors (int) Natural number representing the dimensionality of the space to which the set projects. - psi_mat ((N, F) array_like) Matrix designating each uncertain parameter's contribution to each factor.
+Each row is associated with a separate uncertain parameter.
+Each column is associated with a separate factor.
+Number of columns F of psi_mat should be equal to number_of_factors. - beta (numeric type) Real value between 0 and 1 specifying the fraction of the independent factors that can simultaneously attain their extreme values.